michaelw730/irish/bbc-giota-beag/level1.md

 | Irish | English | Phonetic | Sound |
 | ------| ------- | -------- | ----- |
 |Cá bhfuil tú ag dul?|Where are you going?
-|Tá mé ag dul go dtí ...|I'm going to ...
-|Tá mé ag dul go dtí an siopa/an banc|I'm going to the shop/ the bank
 |an siopa|the shop
 |an banc|the bank
 |an leabharlann|the library
 |an linn snámha|the swimming pool
 |an cluiche peile|the football match
+|Tá mé ag dul go dtí ...|I'm going to ...
+|Tá mé ag dul go dtí an siopa|I'm going to the shop
+|Tá mé ag dul go dtí an banc|I'm going to the bank
 |Tuigim|I do understand
 |An dtuigeann tú?|Do you understand?
 |Le Bríd|with Bríd